tsheppard01/akka-parallel-read-csv-file/README.md

 #### ParallelCsvFileStreaming

 FileSplits are streamed from file by actors.
-Records are read from file one at a time and only those read are.
+Records are read from file one at a time.
 Not all records are loaded into memory at the same time, which can result in lower memory usage for large data files.

 ### Usage